farazdagi/evict/README.md

 // notify the replacer by unpinning frames responsible for pages.
 // Once unpinned, frame is considered for eviction. replacer.unpin(1);
-replacer.unpin(2);
-replacer.unpin(3);
+replacer.touch(2); // the first touch works as unpin replacer.unpin(3);

 // When a page is accessed, touch its frame in replacer.
-// In most polices it affects the eviction order. replacer.touch(1);
+// In most polices it affects the eviction order.
+//
+// In LRU, the frame is moved to the very end of the list
+// of evictable candidates.
+replacer.touch(1);

 // At some point you may want to decide which frame to evict.

-// Frame 1 has been touched, so Frame 2 will be evicted first. assert_eq!(replacer.evict(), Some(2));
+// Frame 1 has been touched the last, so Frame 2 will be evicted.
+// Eviction order: 2 -> 3 -> 1
+assert_eq!(replacer.evict(), Some(2));
 assert_eq!(replacer.size(), 2);